Chery Tiggo 8: Indonesia

 The Tiggo 8 series was first introduced in Indonesia on 28 January 2022, initially with the Pro version.
 It was launched in 23 November 2022, alongside the Tiggo 7 Pro, as Chery's first models in the Indonesian market after a six-year absence.
 The Tiggo 8 Pro uses the 2.0-litre turbocharged petrol engine with front-wheel drive, and is offered with two variants: Luxury and Premium.

 The upgraded Pro Max version was revealed in February 2024.
 Powered by the same engine option as the Pro model, it is available in either front-wheel drive or all-wheel drive.
 Pre-orders of the Pro Max models began in early July 2024.

 The regular Tiggo 8 was introduced in 9 July 2024, serving as the series' entry-level model, and went on sale in 8 October 2024.
 Pre-orders began in 17 July 2024, with production commenced in September 2024.
 The regular Tiggo 8 uses the 1.6-litre turbocharged petrol engine with front-wheel drive, and is offered with two variants: Comfort and Premium.

 The Tiggo 8 CSH plug-in hybrid version was first introduced in Indonesia in February 2025 at the 32nd Indonesia International Motor Show.
 It went on sale on 15 May 2025, in the sole variant, powered by the 1.5-litre turbocharged petrol plug-in hybrid and front-wheel drive.
+In November 2025, Comfort FWD and Premium AWD variants for the Tiggo 8 CSH were introduced, while the sole unnamed variant previously available became the mid-range Premium variant.

 All models are locally assembled at the Handal Indonesia Motor assembly facility in Bekasi, West Java.

 Malaysia

 The Tiggo 8 Pro was first introduced in Malaysia in October 2022, coinciding with Chery's return to the Malaysian market after a 7-year absence.
 It was launched alongside the Omoda 5 in July 2023 as the brand's first models in the country.
 Powered by the 2.0-litre turbocharged petrol engine and front-wheel drive, it is only available in a sole variant: Premium.

 The Tiggo 8 CSH plug-in hybrid version with the 1.5-litre turbocharged petrol plug-in hybrid (PHEV) with front-wheel drive, was launched in Malaysia on 3 October 2025 in the sole variant.

+The regular Tiggo 8 was introduced in Malaysia in January 2026, uses the 1.6-litre turbocharged petrol engine with front-wheel drive.
+Compared to the Tiggo 8 Pro, the regular Tiggo 8 features a differentiated rear fascia and interior designs.

 All models are locally assembled at Inokom's facility in Kulim, Kedah.